-Portions of the Scoping Study presented herein have relied on discussion of modelling results gleaned from WorleyParsons' calibrated/validated 2D RMA-2 model of the Highwood River and upper Little Bow River in the vicinity of the Town.
-The existing model domain extends from approximately 1 km upstream of the Woman's Coulee Canal Inlet downstream to where both the Highwood River and Little Bow River cross Highway 2.
-Model extension is currently in progress for both the Highwood River (to its confluence with the Bow River) and the Little Bow River (to the MD boundary).
+Portions of the Scoping Study presented herein have relied on discussion of modelling results gleaned from Advisian's calibrated/validated 2D RMA-2 model of the Highwood River within Foothills and upper Little Bow River in the vicinity of the Town, referred to as Town model or High River model.
+The existing Town model domain extends from approximately 1 km upstream of the Women's Coulee Canal Inlet downstream to where both the Highwood River and Little Bow River cross Highway 2.
+Model extensions have been completed for both the Highwood River (to its confluence with the Bow River) and the Little Bow River (to the Twin Valley Reservoir).
+The extension models are referred to as Highwood River model and Little Bow River model.